Jahnavi-Anand/RAISE/README.md

 ## 🚀 DevOps & CI/CD (Jenkins)

-The **main** branch is wired to a Jenkins CI/CD pipeline that builds, tests, scans, and deploys the application.[file:12]
+The **main** branch is wired to a Jenkins CI/CD pipeline that builds, tests, scans, and deploys the application.

 ### Pipeline Stages